bleizing/recovery_data/docs/generator.md

   "conditions" :{
     "conditions1" : {
-      "columns": "A1",     //excel cell reference for disred which column want to SELECT for WHERE conditons "params":  "=",
+      "columns": "A1",     //excel cell reference for disred which column want to SELECT for WHERE conditons "comparative":  "=",
       "values":"A2:A11"
     },
     "conditions2" : {
-      "columns": "B2",     //excel cell reference for disred which column want to SELECT for WHERE need additional conditions "params":  "=",
+      "columns": "B2",     //excel cell reference for disred which column want to SELECT for WHERE need additional onditions "comparative":  "=",
       "values":"B2:B11"
     }
-  },
+  }
 }
 ```
 ## Response Body